zasimms/meteo473/README.md

   - Processed CSV data using `pandas`.
   - Created visualizations with `matplotlib` and `cartopy`.
 - **Accomplishments**:
-  - Mapped observed rainfall totals and wind gusts across Florida.
+  - Graphed observed rainfall totals, storm surge, and wind gusts across Florida.
-  - Visualized temporal evolution of MSLP as the storm progressed inland.
+  - Visualized the evolution of MSLP as the storm progressed inland.

 ### Milestone 2: Forecast vs Observed Track Comparison
 - **Datasets Used**: